-Joint entrance examination (JEE) is conducted every year by CBSE Board (Central Board of Secondary Education) in order to provide admissions to aspiring candidates in the prestigious technical colleges of our country.
+Joint entrance examination (JEE) is conducted every year by the NTA (National Testing Agency) in order to provide admissions to aspiring candidates in the prestigious technical colleges of our country.
 Students aiming to study in IITs should have a clear goal and complement hard work.
 Chemistry is the easiest of all the three subjects and therefore should be focused first.
 The questions asked in chemistry are generally direct and less time taking as compared to mathematics and physics.
 A few important chapters and some concepts are highly significant as there is a pattern in which these questions repeat in JEE.
-Below are the frequently asked question in JEE from Alkaline Earth Metals
+Below are the frequently asked questions in JEE about alkaline earth metals.

 1. What are the important topics in alkaline earth metals that need to be focused for JEE?